yongzhenlow/email-autocomplete/README.md

 Installation
 ------------

-To use, download the minified library into your javascripts directory. jquery.email-autocomplete.js is also available unminimized.
+#####Bower
+`bower install email-autocomplete --save`

+#####Manual
+Download or clone this repo and copy `dist/jquery.email-autocomplete.min.js` into your javascripts directory.

 Usage (jQuery)
 -----------------

-Include jQuery and Email Autocomplete into your HTML.
+Just add `jquery.email-autocomplete.min.js` into your HTML, before your closing </body>.

 ```html
 <script src="jquery.min.js"></script>
 <script src="jquery.email-autocomplete.min.js"></script>
 ```

-You should have a text field.
+You should also have a email input field.

 ```html
 <input id="email" name="email" type="email" />
 ```

-Now, attach the plugin to the text field.
+Now, attach the plugin to the email input field.

 ```html
 <script>